browserengineering/book/book/accessibility.md

 node based on its tag name, or from the special `role` attribute if that exists:

-[^standard]: Roles and default roles are are specified in the [WAI ARIA standard][aria-roles].
+[^standard]: Roles and default roles are specified in the [WAI ARIA standard][aria-roles].

 [aria-roles]: https://www.w3.org/TR/wai-aria-1.2/#introroles